This is my all-time team for Brazil. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 He was regarded one of the best leftbacks in history.
 He had 125 caps for Brazil playing in three WC Finals.
 He won 3 Champions League titles with Real Madrid and one WC title with Brazil in 2002.
 In 1997 he was runner-up in the FIFA World Player of the Year.
 He is especially famous for a free kick from 35m out against France in the Tournoi de France 1997.
 The goal is considered one of the greatest goals ever scored.

-Nilton Santos went to the WC in 1950, but did not play a single game.
-He won the WC in 1958 and 1962.
-He is widely considered to be a pioneer in offensive wingback.
+Nilton Santos had 75 caps.
+He went to the World Cup Finals in 1950, but did not play a single game.
+He won the World Cup in 1958 and 1962 with Pele and Garrincha.
+He is widely considered to be a pioneer in the offensive wingback position and was one of the greatest in his position.
 He spent his entire career with Botafogo during one of the club's greatest period.

 DM: Danilo Alvim

-Zezinho was Pele's idol.
+Zizinho was Pele's idol.
 He was considered the greatest Brazilian player before the 1960's.
-The star of the WC in 1950.
+He was the star of the ill-fated World Cup Finals in 1950 playing alongside Jair and Ademir.
 He played for Flamengo, Bangu, São Paulo FC, Audax Italiano of Chile among others teams.
 With, Flamengo, he won state championships in 1942, 1943 and 1944.

 Pele is considered the greatest player ever in the history of the game.
-He won his first World Cup in 1958 as a 17 years old.
+He won his first World Cup in 1958 as a 17 years old in Sweden.
 He would win his second one in 1962, but he was injured throughout the tournament.
 In 1970, he won his third and final World Cup, with a team that was considered the greatest ever.
 He played almost his entire career with Santos.
-He unretired to join New York Cosmos in 1976.
+He unretired to join New York Cosmos in 1976, where he played with Franz Beckenbauer.

 Romario helped the Seleção to win the 1994 FIFA World Cup, receiving the Golden Ball as player of the tournament.
 He was named FIFA World Player of the Year the same year.
 He missed the 1998 WC Finals because of an injury.
 One of very few strikers to surpass the mark of 1,000 goals.
 He was best remembered for his stint with Barcelona.

-Junior, Leando, Cafu, Mauro Ramos, Clodoaldo, Zito, Dunga, Leônidas da Silva, Jair, Ademir Marques de Menezes, Julinho, Arthur Friedenreich, Ronaldinho, Rivaldo, Bellini, Aldair, Jairzinho, Toninho Cerezo, Kaka, Emerson Leao, Moacir Barbosa, Dida, Neymar.
+Junior, Leando, Cafu, Mauro Ramos, Clodoaldo, Zito, Dunga, Leônidas da Silva, Jair, Ademir Marques de Menezes, Julinho, Arthur Friedenreich, Ronaldinho, Rivaldo, Bellini, Aldair, Jairzinho, Toninho Cerezo, Kaka, Emerson Leao, Moacir Barbosa, Dida, Neymar, Marcelo.

 -- Nilton Santos and DJ Santos normally made most of the all-time lists along with Roberto Carlos.
-I have to choose between Cafu and Carlos Alberto.
+I have to choose between Cafu and Carlos Alberto for the rightback position.
+I went with the old school, Carlos Alberto.
+I do believe Cafu is of similar level.

 --- Emerson Leao was the other keeper I considered.
 He was never rated as the best keeper in the world during his prime.
-Julio Cesar, however, was widely considered among in the best.
+Julio Cesar, however, was widely considered among in the best in the world.
 I know some Brazilians cannot forgive him for the game against Germany in 2014.
+He is one of three non-Italian keepers who have won the Serie A Goalkeeper of the Year.
+He won it twice.
+It is a bog achievement.

 -- I also chose an older players such as Zizinho and Rivelino over Ronaldinho and Rivaldo.